As Above, So Below

 There is only the present moment, and in the moment there is only relating.
 How we relate, or rather how well we love, depends on how empty we are of ideas, concepts, expectations.

 Reality exists in the here and now.
 This is the ultimate, complete and final truth of life.
 All beings exist in this present moment.
-When we lose connection with reality in the endless pursuit of “conditional/conceptual” happiness, we lose awareness of our inherent, primordial, natural state.
+When we lose contact with reality in the endless pursuit of “conceptual” happiness, we lose awareness of our inherent, primordial, natural state.
 Our mind wanders incessantly, but our body and senses are always in the present.
 To investigate our embodied experience is to investigate the living present.

-The highest form of intimacy is truth.
 When we have nothing to hide, no one to impress, nothing to lose, no games left to play, no attachment to outcomes, real connection and intimacy happens.

 “The miracle is not to walk on water.